Who we are:

 A lot of kinds!
 Open races and incumbent challenges in Senate, Congress, governor, state legislature, and a bit of municipal stuff.
 It’s going to be limited to pretty safely Democratic seats, but a Democrat with a primary challenger in a more purple seat won’t go unmentioned.
 “Safe" is subjective, of course, but we’ll include some talk of the partisanship of anything that’s not comically, lopsidedly Democratic.

 Any sort of of ideological angle here?

 Oh yeah, totally.
 We want to clear out the gunk in the system and move the party left.
 We’re going to be taking sides in most of these contests.

 Okay, paid subscriptions…

 There are of course the built-in community member benefits with Substack.
 Mostly that comes down to being able to leave comments.
-But there’s also our “The Progressive Case Against…” feature.
-We only tackle the worst of the worst in this section, and they generally give us a lot to work with.
+But there’s also our “The Progressive Case Against…” feature and our interviews.
+We only tackle the worst of the worst in the “case against” section, and they generally give us a lot to work with.
 Interviews are what they sound like, discussions with progressive candidates.
 In the interest of brevity, the regular newsletter will hit the major points, but there will be an extended cut that subscribers get to see first before they’re eventually ungated.
 Mostly subscribers get the satisfaction of helping out a project they enjoy.

 Sign up and you won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.